savelee/dialogflow-cx-labs/labs/lab1.md

 **Note:** For what is worth, it is also possible to create intents directly from a page, in the **Routes** section.

 5. Now let's continue and create all the other intents.
 Use your own imagination to come up with more training phrases.
-A best practice would be to have at least 10 training phrases per intent.
+A best practice would be to have at least 10 training phrases per intent to cover the different ways a user might trigger thant intent.
 For the purpose of this lab, having less should be fine too.

+A couple of things to look for:
+* Note that as you enter your training phrase, Dialogflow CX will automatically annotate your entities.
+If it doesn't do so, you may need to update your entity (by adding a synonym) or by manually annotating the training phrase yourself.
+* Shorter training phrases: Dialogflow's NLU system can also work with shorter training phrases and we have provided a couple of examples here.
+* Over-training: Too many training phrases for an intent may cause over-training and a less desirable result.
+It is best practice to use iterative and incremental testing and add in training phrases in the case that there isn't an intent matched.

 | **Display name** | **Training phrases** |
 |-|-|